DOCUMENTS NEEDED TO OPEN A PROBATE

 - Marriage certificate

 - $30 docket filing fee, payable to Sandoval County Probate Court

 Estate papers (called pleadings), the original Will, certified or original Death Certificate, if any, and proper payment are presented together to the Court for review and appointment of the personal representative.
-The initial Application must be signed by the applicant in the presence of a notary public.
 Applicants must submit complete, accurate, and truthful pleadings to the Court.